yorsh82/jsonslider/README.md

 # JSONslider
-JSONslider is a simple fade slideshow for pictures stored dynamically in a JSON file you can edit without messing up your HTML.
+JSONslider is a simple jQuery slider for pictures stored dynamically in a JSON file you can edit without messing up your HTML..

 <hr />